turingschool/front-end-curriculum/lessons/intro-to-axe.md

 2) Implement this into your portfolio website!

-3) Brownie points if you implement this into your pomadoro app :D
+3) Brownie points if you implement this into your pomodoro app :D